 Flinn-Brown Fellowship seminars at a glance

-- Highly Competitive: A diverse group of strong leaders from throughout Arizona apply for Flinn-Brown each year.
-The application for the 2020 seminars will open April 6.
+- Highly Prestigious: A diverse group of strong leaders from throughout Arizona apply for Flinn-Brown each year.

-- Intense Experience: Fourteen full-day seminars on Fridays and Saturdays, plus pre- and post-seminar reading and resources.
+- Rich Experience: Twelve full-day seminars on Fridays and Saturdays, plus pre- and post-seminar reading and resources.

 - Tuition-free: There is no cost to participate in the Flinn-Brown Fellowship.
 Mileage reimbursement and hotel accommodations are provided for participants outside of Maricopa County.
-Meals, refreshments, social activities, and supplies are provided.
+Meals and supplies are provided.

 - Nonpartisan Seminars: The focus is on policy, politics, and solutions to Arizona’s pressing challenges.
 Interactive sessions include essential facts and figures, examination of policy choices, and articulation of key perspectives.